Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 **In Combine, the map operator transforms each value from the upstream applying the provided transformation closure.**

-The definition might sound complex but have a look at how simple it's in practice ⤵️.
+The definition might sound complex but let's have a quick look how simple it is in practice ⤵️.

 ```swift
 [1, 2, 3]